TEN-framework/portal/content/docs/ten_framework/metadata_system/metadata_system.md

 ### TEN Schema for Properties

 You can define a TEN schema for properties in the `manifest.json` file, enabling the TEN runtime to handle these properties more effectively.
-If a property does not have a corresponding TEN schema, the runtime will use the default JSON handling method (e.g., treating all JSON numbers as `float64`).
-If a TEN schema is provided, the runtime will use it to validate and process the property accordingly.
+If a property does not have a corresponding TEN schema, the runtime platform will use the default JSON handling method (e.g., treating all JSON numbers as `float64`).
+If a TEN schema is provided, the runtime platform will use it to validate and process the property accordingly.

 | Property | TEN Schema | Effect                                                                                          |
 | -------- | ---------- | ----------------------------------------------------------------------------------------------- |